kuma35/thinking-forth-translate/chapter4.rst

 REFERNCES
 =========

-.. [polya]  G. Polya,  **How To Solve It: A New Aspect of   Mathematical Method** , (Princeton, New Jersey, Princeton University   Press).%!!
-(C) should be a nicer copyright sign
+.. [polya] G. Polya, **How To Solve It: A New Aspect of Mathematical Method** ,(Princeton, New Jersey, Princeton University Press).
 .. [hart75] Leslie A. Hart, **How the Brain Works** , (C) 1975 by Leslie A. Hart, (New York, Basic Books, Inc., 1975).
-.. [rosen82]  Evan Rosen, "High Speed, Low Memory Consumption   Structures," 1982  **FORML Conference Proceedings** , p.
-191.
+.. [rosen82] Evan Rosen, "High Speed, Low Memory Consumption Structures," 1982  **FORML Conference Proceedings** , p.191.
-.. [stolowitz82]  Michael Stolowitz, "A Compiler for Programmable   Logic in FORTH," 1982  **FORML Conference Proceedings** , p.
-257.
+.. [stolowitz82] Michael Stolowitz, "A Compiler for Programmable Logic in FORTH," 1982 **FORML Conference Proceedings** , p.257.